 At this time, we do not have the ability to accept insurance.
 The program will be private pay only.

 No, VOG does not offer detox.
 A person needs to be safely detoxed before entering into the program.
 Drug testing is required.
 If they are requiring medical attention to detox, each individual will need to seek that assistance before starting the program.
 If a person needs help locating a detox facility or coordinating that, VOG will assist them in utilizing other community resources for that process and help coordinate the timing of being dismissed from detox and going straight into the intake process of VOG.
 If a client comes into the program and staff see that the person is still struggling with detox, they will be taken to the nearest detox center to receive the medical help they need before coming back to VOG.

 No, Valley of Grace will be a closed campus except to approved volunteers.
-The first Saturday of each month is family visitation.
-This is for approved family only.
+Every six weeks, on a Saturday, there will be a time for family visitation.
 This visitation is for a few hours in the afternoon and will be in an open area for all to gather and enjoy their family safely.